The beauty lies in its simplicity...

 Ideal from newborn to 33lbs, there are many ways to position baby.
-But lets start with the most important one – the Pocket Wrap Cross Carry.
-You can use this from the moment baby is born, and its the safest way to wear them.
+But lets start with the most important one – the Hug Hold.
+You can use this from the moment baby is born, and it's the safest way to carry them.

-There are also other positions that you can learn later.
-Should you want to breastfeed or keep baby in a cradle position you can use the Cradle Carry, if your baby is a little older and wants to look out a little more then you can try the Hip Carry, and should you want to carry your twins in your wrap then try the Twin Carry!
+Should you eventually wish to breastfeed or keep baby in a cradle position you can use the Cradle Carry, if your baby is a little older and wants to look out a little more then you can try the Hip Carry, and should you want to carry your twins in your wrap then try the Twin Carry!